wisp-forest/docs/docs/owo/features.md

 oωo contains a few very simple helpers to facilitate the creation of a simple `HandledScreen` and `ScreenHandler`, namely a type of slot that only allows certain items as well as methods for generating the player inventory slots required for almost all screens.

-### NBT Handling
-:octicons-tag-24: 0.7.0

-The `NbtKey` class is a simple serialization wrapper that allows inserting and extracting data values from `NbtCompound` instances.
-It essentially wraps the `get(...)` and `put(...)` methods to eliminate magic strings and centralize serialization code.

 ### Tag Injection
 :octicons-tag-24: 0.3.6